Andy Murray vs. Aslan Karatsev: Prediction and Match Betting Odds | Zhuhai Championships

 Andy Murray vs. Aslan Karatsev Trends and Insights

-- In his 26 matches on hard courts over the past 12 months, Murray has played an average of 27.7 games (24.5 in best-of-three matches).
+- Murray has played 26 matches on hard courts over the past year, and 27.7 games per match (24.5 in best-of-three matches).

-- Karatsev has played 52 matches in the past year across all court surfaces, averaging 25.0 games per match (22.9 in best-of-three matches) and winning 51.0% of those games.
+- Karatsev has averaged 25.0 games per match (22.9 in best-of-three matches) through his 52 matches played in the past year across all court surfaces, while winning 51.0% of the games.

 - On hard courts, Karatsev has played 27 matches and averaged 23.6 games per match (22.0 in best-of-three matches) and 10.3 games per set.

-- In the one match between Murray and Karatsev dating back to 2015, in the SYDNEY TENNIS CLASSIC finals, Karatsev won 6-3, 6-3.
+- Murray and Karatsev have met once dating back to 2015, in the SYDNEY TENNIS CLASSIC finals.
+Karatsev was victorious in that matchup 6-3, 6-3.

-- In terms of sets, Karatsev has taken two versus Murray (100.0%), while Murray has captured zero.
+- In two total sets against each other, Karatsev has won two, while Murray has claimed zero.

-- Karatsev and Murray have squared off in 18 total games, and Karatsev has won more often, claiming 12 of them.
+- Karatsev and Murray have faced off in 18 total games, with Karatsev winning 12 and Murray securing six.

-- In their one match against each other, Murray and Karatsev are averaging 18 games and two sets.
+- Murray and Karatsev have squared off one time, averaging 18.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.